 Dealing with someone who is addicted to drugs or alcohol can be frustrating, painful and stressful.
 Because drugs and alcohol affect a person's ability to reason and think clearly, they rarely admit that there is a problem and often deny needing addiction treatment.
 One way to force an addict to face the fact that their addiction is affecting others is through an intervention.

 At an intervention, family members, friends and colleagues gather in an attempt to get the addict to face the problem and seek treatment.
-The priority is often encouraging the addicted person to enter a treatment facility to undergo drug detox, receive drug or alcohol treatment, and begin the path to a clean and sober lifestyle.
+The priority is often encouraging the addicted person to enter one of the available drug treatment facilities to undergo drug detox, receive drug or alcohol treatment, and begin the path to a clean and sober lifestyle.

-The first step to a successful intervention is to include not only family members, but also close friends, co-workers or other colleagues that are affected by the addict's alcohol and drug use.
-There should be at least three people but no more than 10 present at the intervention, and those invited should be genuinely concerned about the addict and their well-being.
-It is critical to invite people the addict trusts and who have the best chance at convincing them to seek drug and alcohol treatment.
+The first step to a successful intervention is including not only family members, but also close friends, co-workers, or other colleagues that are affected by the addict's alcohol and drug use.
+There should be at least three people but no more than 10 present at the intervention, and those invited should be genuinely concerned about the addict and his or her well-being.
+It is critical to invite people the addict trusts as they have the best chance of convincing a person to seek drug and alcohol treatment.

 An intervention is a serious matter and it must be handled carefully.
 Therefore, experts recommend that those involved in the intervention prepare and practice in advance to allow for feedback on what will be said to the addict.
 The intervention should have specific goals, such as getting the addict to enter drug rehab or convincing them to start outpatient counseling.
 One person is normally designated as the leader of the intervention, and the job of the leader is to keep everyone on track.
-A professional Knoxville, TN, intervention facilitator may take the role of leader.
-Those participating should prepare a written statement that explains how the addict's behavior is affecting them, why they want them to seek help and how they plan to provide support so that the addict can return to the life they enjoyed prior to becoming addicted.
+There are professional Knoxville, TN, intervention facilitators who are experienced at taking on the role of leader.
+Those participating should prepare a written statement that explains how the addict's behavior is affecting them, why they want them to seek help, and how they plan to provide support so that the addict can return to the life they enjoyed prior to becoming addicted.

 An intervention, when handled properly, is the best way to help an addict realize how their actions affect others.
-At Chicago Drug Rehab IL, we have trained intervention specialists who can help guide you through the intervention process, offering your loved one a chance to begin on the path toward clean and sober living.
-Call our addiction specialists today at (312) 604-7346 for more information.
+Addiction specialists are available who can help.
+Chicago Drug Rehab IL can help you find trained intervention specialists who are ready to guide you through the intervention process so your loved one has a chance to begin on the path toward clean and sober living.
+Call today at (312) 604-7346 for more information.